avuxi/koop-provider-topplace/README.md

 1. Start working with the data

-## Start the project
+## To Start the project
 1. npm install
 1. node server.js
 1. open LinksCreator/index.html
 1. select key
 1. select type of data
-1. move the mapa
+1. move the map
 1. open the url